tenphi/angular-bem/README.md

 ## Need to know
-* These directives don't use isolated scope.
-So you can freely use them in various cases even in templates of directives with `replace` option.
+* These directives don't affect scope or other directives.
+So you can use them at ease wherever you want.
-* You can only specify one element or block in one node.
+* You can only specify one element or block on single node.
 This limitation greatly simplify code of module and your app.
-Anyway this is **BEM** good practice so you should follow it.
 * There is **no way** to create an element of parent block **inside** nested block.
+It's not a component-way.
+So please avoid it.

 ## License